 The size and weight of an RC car will significantly affect its speed.

-Larger RC cars will weigh more than a small car, but they will be able to take a larger battery and motor.
+Larger RC cars weigh more than small cars but can take a larger battery and motor.
 The extra power will need to compensate for the excess weight.

-Still, they are generally faster than the smaller RC cars with small motors and batteries.
+Still, they are generally faster than smaller RC cars with small motors and batteries.